-Fossil ancestor of an elephant 9 letters crossword.
+Fossil ancestor of the elephant 9 letters crossword puzzle.
 Elephants and their ancestors detailed information and video.
-What were the teeth of a mammoth
+What kind of teeth did a mammoth have?

-It's no secret that unique animals lived in the ancient world, which, unfortunately or fortunately, we were not destined to see.
-But massive and huge remains testify to the greatness and strength of these mammals.
-So, in the past, animals adapted to the environment, and even individuals of the same species could change under its influence.
-Many are interested in such a unique mammal as a mastodon.
-This is an animal from the proboscis squad, which in many ways resembled mammoths, but also had differences from them.
+It's no secret that in ancient world unique animals lived, which, unfortunately or fortunately, we were not destined to see.
+But the massive and huge remains testify to the greatness and strength of these mammals.
+Thus, in the past, animals adapted to their environment, and even individuals of the same species could change under its influence.
+Many are interested in such a unique mammal as the mastodon.
+This is an animal from the proboscis order, which in many ways resembled mammoths, but also had differences from them.

 Characteristics of mastodons

-In our time, no one thinks that perhaps the mastodon is the brightest ancestor of the ordinary elephant.
-The main common feature of animals, of course, is the trunk, as well as their huge size compared to other inhabitants of the wild.
-However, it was found that the mastodons were no larger than the elephants that we can see today in zoos or on TV.
+Nowadays, no one thinks that perhaps the mastodon is the most striking ancestor of the ordinary elephant.
+The main common feature of the animals, of course, is the trunk, as well as their enormous size compared to other inhabitants of the wild.
+At the same time, it was found that mastodons were no larger than elephants, which we can see today in zoos or on TV.

 Mastodons are considered extinct mammals.
-They had similar features with other representatives of the proboscis squad, but there were also differences.
-The main one is that these large mammals had paired nipple-like tubercles on the chewing surface of their molars.
+They had similar features to other representatives of the proboscis order, but there were also differences.
+The main one is that these large mammals had paired nipple-shaped tubercles on the chewing surface of their molars.
 And mammoths and elephants had transverse ridges on their molars, which were separated by cement.

 Origin of the name "mastodon"

-It is interesting that the mastodon is translated from Greek as “nipple”, “tooth”.
-Therefore, the name of the animal comes from the structural features of its teeth.
-Note that some individuals had tusks in the lower jaw area, which (according to scientists) were transformed from the second incisors.
+It is interesting that mastodon is translated from Greek as “nipple”, “tooth”.
+Consequently, the name of the animal comes from the structure of its teeth.
+Note that some individuals had tusks in the lower jaw area, which (according to scientists) were transformed from second incisors.

 Male mastodons

-Some scientists are convinced that mastodons did not exceed the growth of an ordinary elephant.
-The proboscis males could reach three meters at the withers.
+Some scientists are convinced that mastodons were no taller than an ordinary elephant.
+Males of the proboscis order could reach three meters at the withers.
 It is worth noting that they preferred to live separately from the herd, that is, females and their cubs.
-Their puberty was reached by the age of ten or fifteen.
-On average, mastodons lived for sixty years.
+Their sexual maturity occurred at the age of ten to fifteen.
+On average, mastodons lived sixty years.

-It is also worth noting that there were different types of mammals (the American one was characterized above), and almost all of them were similar.
+It is also worth noting that there were different types mammals (the American one was described above), and almost all of them were similar.
 But in fact, mastodons appeared in Africa.
-It was 35 million years ago.
-A little later, they moved to Europe, Asia, North and South America.
+This was 35 million years ago.
+A little later they moved to Europe, Asia, North and South America.

-The mastodon provides for an influential figure, something big, for example, the mastodon of business, the mastodon of literature), unlike the elephant, had tusks in the upper and lower jaws.
-A little later, the appearance of the proboscis squad changed, and the number of fangs decreased to one pair.
+Mastodon implies an influential figure, something big, for example, a mastodon of business, a mastodon of literature) unlike an elephant, had tusks in the upper and lower jaw.
+A little later, the appearance of the proboscis order changed, and the number of fangs decreased to one pair.
 Scientists have found that about 10 thousand years ago.
-There were about twenty of them.
+There were about twenty species of them.

 One of the versions of the extinction of mastodons was the infection of mammals with tuberculosis.
-But after their disappearance, they were not forgotten.
-Scientists are constantly studying bones, tusks of mastodons, making new discoveries and delving into the history of unique mammals.
-In 2007, the animal's DNA was examined from its teeth.
+But after their disappearance they did not remain forgotten.
+Scientists are constantly studying the bones and tusks of mastodons, making new discoveries and delving into the history of unique mammals.
+In 2007, the animal's DNA was examined using its teeth.
 The study proved that the remains of the mastodon were from 50 to 130 thousand years old.

-Thus, the mastodon is a unique and not fully understood large mammal that walked the earth tens of thousands of years ago and was considered one of the most benevolent animals.
-It is proved that over time they began to eat grass, preferring it to the leaves of trees and shrubs, although their massive tusks were conducive to excellent hunting.
+Thus, the mastodon is a unique and not fully studied large mammal that walked the earth tens of thousands of years ago and was considered one of the most benevolent animals.
+It has been proven that over time they began to eat grass, preferring it to tree leaves and shrubs, although their massive tusks made them excellent at hunting.

 Reading the article will take: 4 min.

-Among the land animals of the Earth, one creature stands out in every way - size, imposing body, huge ears and a strange nose, very similar to a fire hydrant hose.
-If among the living creatures of the zoo there is at least one creation of the elephant family (and we are talking about them, as you may have guessed), then this enclosure is especially popular with visitors, young and old.
-I decided to understand the genealogy of elephants, calculate their most distant ancestor, and in general, understand “who is who” among the eared and equipped with a trunk.
-And this is what I came up with...
+Among the land animals of the Earth, one creature stands out in every way - size, impressive body, huge ears and a strange nose, very similar to the sleeve of a fire hydrant.
+If among the zoo’s living creatures there is at least one creature of the elephant family (and we're talking about exactly about them, as you already guessed), then this enclosure is especially popular with visitors, young and old.
+I decided to understand the genealogy of elephants, calculate their most distant ancestor, and, in general, understand “who is who” among the long-eared and trunk-equipped.
+And this is what happened to me...

-It turns out that elephants, mastodons and mammoths, as well as pinnipeds dugongs and manatees had a common ancestor - moriterium (lat.
+It turns out that elephants, mastodons and mammoths, as well as pinnipeds dugongs and manatees, had a common ancestor - moeritherium (lat.
 Moeritherium).
-Outwardly, the moriteriums that inhabited the Earth about 55 million years ago were not even close to their modern descendants - undersized, no higher than 60 cm at the withers, they lived in shallow water bodies of Asia of the late Eocene and were something between a pygmy hippopotamus and a pig, with a narrow and elongated muzzle.
+Externally, the moriteriums that inhabited the Earth approximately 55 million years ago were not even close to their modern descendants - short, no higher than 60 cm at the withers, they lived in shallow water bodies of Asia of the late Eocene and were something between a pygmy hippopotamus and a pig, with a narrow and elongated muzzle.

 Now about the direct ancestor of elephants, mastodons and mammoths.
-Their common ancestor was a paleomastodon (lat.
+Their common ancestor was the paleomastodon (lat.
 Palaeomastodontidae), which inhabited Africa about 36 million years ago, in the Eocene.
-In the mouth of the paleomastodon was a double set of tusks, but they were short - it probably fed on tubers and roots.
+The paleomastodon had a double set of tusks in its mouth, but they were short - it probably ate tubers and roots.

-No less interesting, in my opinion, a relative of modern eared and proboscis was a funny animal, nicknamed by scientists Platibelodon (lat.
-Platibelodon danovi).
-This creature inhabited Asia in the Miocene, about 20 million years ago, had one set of tusks and strange spade-shaped incisors on the lower jaw.
+No less interesting, in my opinion, a relative of modern long-eared and proboscideans was a funny animal, nicknamed by scientists Platibelodon danovi.
+This creature inhabited Asia in the Miocene, about 20 million years ago, and had one set of tusks and strange spade-shaped incisors on its lower jaw.
 Platybelodon actually did not have a trunk, but its upper lip was wide and “corrugated” - somewhat similar to the trunk of modern elephants.

-It's time to deal with the more or less widely known representatives of the proboscis family - mastodons, mammoths and elephants.
-First of all, they are distant relatives, i.e. the two modern species of elephants, the African and the Indian, did not originate from the mammoth or the mastodon.
+It's time to deal with more or less widely known representatives of the proboscis family - mastodons, mammoths and elephants.
+First of all, they are distant relatives, i.e. The two modern species of elephants - African and Indian - did not descend from mammoths or mastodons.
 The body of mastodons (lat.
-Mammutidae) was covered with thick and short hair, they ate mostly grass and shrub foliage, spread in Africa during the Oligocene period - about 35 million years ago.
+Mammutidae) was covered with thick and short hair, they ate mostly grass and foliage of shrubs, and spread to Africa during the Oligocene period - about 35 million years ago.

 Mammoths (lat.
-Mammuthus) - the very shaggy, proboscis and with giant tusks, the remains of which are often found in Yakutia - inhabited the Earth on several continents at once, and their large family lived happily ever after for 5 million years, disappearing about 12-10,000 years ago .
+Mammuthus) - those same shaggy, proboscis and with giant tusks, the remains of which are often found in Yakutia - inhabited the Earth on several continents at once, and their lives big family happily for as many as 5 million years, disappearing about 12-10,000 years ago.
 They were much larger than modern elephants - 5 meters tall at the withers, huge, 5-meter tusks, slightly twisted in a spiral.
-Mammoths lived everywhere - in South and North America, in Europe and Asia, they easily endured ice ages and defended themselves from predators, but they could not cope with human bipedal ancestors, who diligently reduced their population around the globe.
-Although the main reason for their complete and widespread extinction, scientists still consider the last ice age caused by the fall of a huge meteorite in South America.
+Mammoths lived everywhere - in South and North America, in Europe and Asia, they easily endured ice ages and protected themselves from predators, but could not cope with the bipedal ancestors of humans, who diligently reduced their population throughout the globe.
+Although scientists still consider the main reason for their complete and widespread extinction glacial period caused by the fall of a huge meteorite in South America.

 Indian elephants (lat.
-Elephas maximus) with a weight of 5 tons and a height of 3 meters at the withers are common in India, Pakistan, Burma, Thailand, Cambodia, Nepal, Laos and Sumatra.
-The tusks of Indian elephants are much shorter than those of their African relatives, with females having no tusks at all.
+Elephas maximus) with a weight of 5 tons and a height of 3 meters at the withers, are common in India, Pakistan, Burma, Thailand, Cambodia, Nepal, Laos and Sumatra.
+Indian elephants have much shorter tusks than their African relatives, with females having no tusks at all.

 Elephant skull (varnished, sort of)

-By the way, it was the mammoth skulls, regularly discovered by ancient Greek researchers, that formed the basis of the legends about giant cyclops - most often there were no tusks on these skulls (nimble Africans stole for construction purposes), and the skull itself was very similar to the remains of a colossal cyclops.
-Pay attention to the hole in the frontal part of the skull, with which the trunk is connected in live elephants.
+By the way, it was the skulls of mammoths, regularly discovered by ancient Greek researchers, that formed the basis of the legends about giant Cyclops - most often there were no tusks on these skulls (nimble Africans stole them for construction purposes), and the skull itself was very similar to the remains of a colossal Cyclops.
+Note the hole in the frontal part of the skull, to which the trunk is connected in living elephants.

-Modern types of elephants are only the remnants of the great proboscis family that inhabited planet Earth in the distant past ...
+Modern views elephants are only the remnants of the great family of proboscis, which in the distant past inhabited planet Earth...

-• In 1959, British chemist John Kendrew figured out the structure of the muscle protein myoglobin and three years later received the Nobel Prize for this discovery.
-Half a century has passed, but this protein continues to be the subject of active study and sometimes reveal unexpected secrets.
-In a recent issue of the journal Science, biologists from the UK, US and Canada talked about the characteristics of myoglobin in cetaceans and how much time the ancestors of some modern mammals spent under water.
+• In 1959, British chemist John Kendrew discovered the structure of the muscle protein myoglobin and three years later received a Nobel Prize.
+Half a century has passed, but this protein continues to be the subject of active study and sometimes reveals unexpected secrets.
+In a recent issue of the journal Science, biologists from the UK, USA and Canada talked about the features of myoglobin in cetaceans and how much time the ancestors of some modern mammals spent under water.

-Myoglobin is an oxygen-binding protein found in the muscles of all mammals that gives the red color to muscles due to its iron content.
-Aquatic animals generally have more myoglobin than terrestrial ones.
-In a sperm whale, for example, the concentration of this protein in the muscles is one of the highest, a lot of oxygen is stored there, and therefore it can not come up to the surface for an hour and a half.
+Myoglobin is an oxygen-binding protein that can be found in the muscles of all mammals, it gives the red color to muscles due to the iron it contains.
+Aquatic animals generally have more myoglobin than terrestrial animals.
+The sperm whale, for example, has one of the highest concentrations of this protein in its muscles; a lot of oxygen is stored there, and therefore it can not surface for an hour and a half.

-A new study has shown that not only thanks to the huge amount of myoglobin, aquatic mammals can stay under water for a long time.
-The point is that the surfaces of these proteins in these animals carry an excess positive charge, due to which the molecules repel each other.
+As a new study has shown, not only due to the huge amount of myoglobin aquatic mammals can stay under water for a long time.
+The fact is that the surfaces of these proteins carry an excess positive charge in these animals, due to which the molecules repel each other.
 This ensures that myoglobin does not stick together in such huge concentrations - otherwise it would turn into non-functional protein masses.

 Similar well-charged myoglobins are present in the muscles of many aquatic animals - seals, walruses, beavers, muskrats.
-In those that spend less time in the water, such as the marsh shrew and starfish moles, myoglobins carry a smaller charge than in aquatic, but still more than in fully terrestrial mammals.
-Alpine and underground species, in theory, also need oxygen, but their myoglobins do not have such a high charge as divers.
-Thus, positively charged myoglobin can serve as an indicator of an aquatic lifestyle.
+In those that spend less time in water, such as marsh shrews and star-nosed moles, myoglobins carry less charge than those of aquatic animals, but still more than those of completely terrestrial mammals.
+High altitude and subterranean species are supposed to also need oxygen, but their myoglobins are not as highly charged as those of divers.
+Thus, positively charged myoglobin may serve as an indicator of aquatic lifestyle.

-In addition, scientists were able to reconstruct the myoglobin molecules that were in the ancestors of modern cetaceans.
-Knowing the structure of ancient myoglobins, their amino acid composition, one can estimate whether they were strongly charged and how long their owners could spend under water.
-It turned out that, for example, pakicet - the terrestrial ancestor of our whales, who lived in Pakistan in the early Eocene - could afford to dive for no more than a minute and a half.
-And a huge late Eocene basilosaurus dived for 17 minutes maximum.
-Fossils may hint that the animal led an aquatic lifestyle, but the new approach allows us to confirm this and even evaluate diving abilities!
+In addition, scientists were able to reconstruct the myoglobin molecules that were present in the ancestors of modern cetaceans.
+Knowing the structure of ancient myoglobins and their amino acid composition, one can estimate whether they were highly charged and how much time their owners could spend under water.
+It turned out that, for example, the pakicetus, the land-based ancestor of our whales that lived in Pakistan in the early Eocene, could afford to dive for no more than one and a half minutes.
+And the huge Late Eocene Basilosaurus dived for a maximum of 17 minutes.
+Fossils may hint that the animal led an aquatic lifestyle, but a new approach allows us to confirm this and even evaluate its diving abilities!

-But biologists did not limit themselves to this either - they restored myoglobins for the ancestors of some land animals.
-The result was amazing: modern elephants, hyraxes, moles and echidnas come from animals whose myoglobins were so well charged!
-Interestingly, a recent paper suggests, based on fossil bones, that the ancestors of echidnas were swimmers.
+But biologists did not stop there - they restored myoglobins for the ancestors of some terrestrial animals.
+The result was surprising: modern elephants, hyraxes, moles and echidnas come from animals whose myoglobins were so charged!
+Interestingly, a recent paper suggested, based on fossil bones, that the ancestors of echidnas were swimmers.
 Other paleontologists have hypothesized about the aquatic ancestors of elephants and moles.
-So myoglobin is just repeating the story that the bones started to tell.
+Thus, myoglobin simply repeats the story that the bones began to tell.

 We have no idea what the common ancestor of elephants, hyraxes, manatees and walruses looked like - we don’t have his bones.
 But there is a tiny molecule thanks to which we can confidently say that his muscles were adapted for diving.